SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 }
 ```

-If you **implement a constructor** then you no longer receive a default constructor from the Java compiler.
+If you **implement a constructor**, then you no longer receive a default constructor from the Java compiler.

 ## Multiple Constructors

-You can have multiple constructors in the same class, as long as their signature (the parameters they take) are not the same.
+You can have multiple constructors in the same class as long as their signature (the parameters they take) are different.

 You can define as many constructors as you need.

-When a Java class contains multiple constructors, we say that the constructor is overloaded (comes in multiple versions).
+When a Java class contains multiple constructors, we say that the constructor is overloaded.

-This is what constructor overloading means, that a Java class contains multiple constructors.
+Constructor overloading means that a Java class contains multiple constructors.

 ```java
 public class Car {